Stephen Farrell (journalist): The New York Times

 After the rescue The New York Times's public editor, Clark Hoyt, questioned Farrell and Times editors about the incident for a column headlined 'Calculations of War: Which Risk Is Reasonable?'
 Hoyt quoted Bill Keller, the then executive editor, saying "I have seen no evidence that his reporting mission was reckless or irresponsible".
 Hoyt said Farrell denied assertions that he ignored repeated warnings, writing: "Farrell told me the only warning he got came from a policeman who said it would not be safe to go to the scene of the airstrike because darkness was approaching" and that he did not go there until the next morning.
 Hoyt concluded, "I cannot make the judgment – as so many do without all the facts – that Farrell acted recklessly."
 He added: "independent reporting is often the only way to uncover truths that governments and militaries do not want the public to know, like the carnage from airstrikes."

 Farrell was detained again in Libya in March 2011.
 The New York Times reported on 18 March 2011 that Libya had agreed to free him and three colleagues: Anthony Shadid, Lynsey Addario and Tyler Hicks.
 Farrell was released on 21 March 2011, along with all of his colleagues.

 Farrell was part of the NYT reporting and graphics team which won Society for News Design and Malofiej awards for 18 Days at the Center of Egypt's Revolution, a graphic map of the February 2011 Egyptian protests in Cairo's Tahrir Square.
 The map was updated throughout the demonstrations, which led to the fall of President Hosni Mubarak.

 Farrell joined the NYT in New York in October 2012.
 He was a member of the NYT video journalism unit which won an online 2013 National Edward R. Murrow Award for its breaking news coverage of the impact of Hurricane Sandy on New York.
 In 2016 he moved to the NYT's London bureau to work on the digital news desk, on the team developing a new design for the Times's website and mobile phone app.

 Reuters

 In December 2017 Farrell joined Reuters news agency as a writer and video journalist and moved to Jerusalem as Bureau Chief for Israel and the Palestinian Territories, overseeing text, pictures and television.
-In early 2022 he moved to London.
+In early 2022 he moved to London and in 2024 he shared the Reuters award Editor of the Year.

+Chatham House

+In May 2025 he joined the London-based international affairs think-tank as Head of News and Comment.

 Other writing

 In March 2010 Farrell co-authored a history of Hamas, titled Hamas: The Islamic Resistance Movement, with a British academic, Beverley Milton-Edwards.
+In 2024, after the October 7 2023 attacks on Israel by Hamas and other Palestinian militant groups, the book was revised and updated as Hamas: Quest for Power.
+The updated edition included excerpts from a lengthy interview Farrell conducted in Gaza in 2011 with Yahya Sinwar, a senior Hamas leader who went on to be one of the masterminds of the 2023 attack.